YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How should I prepare the first nights in a hotel?

 Before surgery, ask what pillow setup the clinic recommends and what will be available in the hotel.
-For international patients, the first nights should be planned before the operation, not improvised when the patient is tired.
+For international patients, the first nights should be planned before the operation, not improvised when you are tired.

 A boring setup is best here.
-Use a clean pillowcase, keep water nearby, place the phone and charger where you do not need to twist, remove hard collars or hoodies, and keep the room cool enough that you are not sweating and moving all night.
+Use a clean pillowcase, keep water nearby, place the phone and charger where you do not need to twist, remove hard collars or hoodies, and check the bed position before surgery if possible.
+Keep the room cool enough that you are not sweating and moving all night.

 The travel plan also matters.
 If you are flying after a hair transplant, avoid leaning the grafted area into the airplane seat, window, or headrest.
 If you are judging how many days to stay in Turkey after a hair transplant, remember that rest, first wash, and final checks are part of the medical plan.